maidsafe/rfcs/text/0000-simplification-of-safe-app-api/0000-simplification-of-safe-app-api.md

 ### Overview

-The following is a draft list the functions that the safe_app library shall expose as per this proposal.
+The following is a draft list of the functions that the safe_app library shall expose for the MutableData as per this proposal.

-Factory functions return a MutableData handle, whilst all the other functions expect just a MutableData handle (apart from the corresponding input parameters), i.e. no need to provide handles for the Permissions, PermissionsSet, etc..
+Factory functions return a MutableData handle, whilst all the other functions expect just a MutableData handle (apart from their corresponding input parameters), i.e. no need to provide handles for the Permissions, PermissionsSet, etc..

 **Factory functions:**